Honesty: Opinions

+The 18th century enlightenment philosopher William Wollaston argued that all religion ultimately reduces to ethics and all ethics reduces to honesty (The Religion of Nature Delineated, 1722). “[E]very intelligent, active, and free being should so behave himself, as by no act to contradict truth; ...treat every thing as being what it is.”
+All else would follow from that.

+Immanuel Kant made the duty of honesty a core example of his ethical theories.

-Others have noted, however, that "too much honesty might be seen as undisciplined openness".
+Others noted, however, that "too much honesty might be seen as undisciplined openness".
 For example, individuals may be perceived as being "too honest" if they honestly express the negative opinions of others, either without having been asked their opinion, or having been asked in a circumstance where the response would be trivial.
-This concern manifests in the concept of political correctness, with individuals refraining from expressing their true opinions due to a general societal condemnation of such views.
-Research has also found that honesty can lead to interpersonal harm because people avoid information about how their honest behavior affects others.
+This concern manifests in political correctness, with individuals refraining from expressing their true opinions due to a general societal condemnation of such views.
+Research also found that honesty can lead to interpersonal harm because people avoid information about how their honest behavior affects others.

 Definitions

 Merriam-Webster defines honesty as "fairness and straightforwardness of conduct" or "adherence to the facts".

 The Oxford English Dictionary defines honesty as "the quality of being honest."
 Honest is, in turn, defined as "Free of deceit; truthful and sincere...Morally correct or virtuous...(attributive) Fairly earned, especially through hard work...(of an action) done with good intentions even if unsuccessful or misguided...(attributive) Simple, unpretentious, and unsophisticated.